If there's a problem with your truck's electrical system, simply replacing the bad batteries with fresh ones may consign those to the scrap bin, too.

 If you can determine which battery is faulty, remove it and find out why it failed.

 "Generally only one of the batteries in the pack is bad; the rest are likely discharged due to the bad battery," says Bruce Purkey of Pur key's Fleet Electric.
-"Recharging the good batteries and putting them back into service is a huge savings to fleets, as it helps them maximize their return on investment in these batteries."

 If no battery stands out from the rest, perhaps the problem lies elsewhere, such as in the charging system, or a short or current draw somewhere there shouldn't be.
 That pushes the problem somewhere upstream of the batteries, out of the sphere of battery maintenance, yet the problems are intimately related.
 Discharging while idle